Markov Decision Processes under External Temporal Processes: Least-Squares Policy Iteration

-The Lemmas used in the proof can be taken from \cite{Lazaric2012FiniteSampleAnalysisOfLSPI} without any modifications because, even if some of the results, specifically the results on the bound on the covering numbers for linear function spaces taken from \cite{Gyorfi2002DistributionFreeTheoryOfNonparametricRegression}, require the domain of the basis functions to be finite dimensional, the analysis takes place in the co-domain and so can be directly applied to our setting.
-We state the complete theorem along with the Lemmas in Appendix~\ref{appdx:sample_complexity_evaluation}.
+The results required for the proof can be taken from \citet{Lazaric:2012:FiniteSampleAnalysisOfLSPI} without any modifications because, even if some of the results, specifically the results on the bound on the covering numbers for linear function spaces taken from \citet{Gyorfi:2002:DistributionFreeTheoryOfNonparametricRegression}, require the domain of the basis functions to be finite-dimensional, the analysis takes place in the co-domain and can be directly applied to our setting.
+We state the complete theorem along with the Lemmas in Section~\ref{section:proofs:subsection:sample_complexity}.